janscience/ESensors/docs/power/README.md

 conversion is a waste of energy.
 You can run a Teensy about 30% longer when driving it directly with the 3.7V output from a LiPo battery.

+Furthermore, there can be a problem when you run the Teensy in low power modes.
+The current it draws from the power is then so low, that it might shut off.

 There is a number of nice chargers that make using LiPo batteries on the Teensy very easy.